bariscan-kose/Projects-Assignments/README.md

 # Projects-Assignments
-Interested in Machine Learning & Embedded Software Engineering
+Interested in Technology & Nature.